ryangohsc/Blitz-X-2201-A1-/README.md

 # Blitz-X
-ICT2202 Digital Forensics Team Project Assignment 1 - Team Panzerwerfer
+ICT2202 Digital Forensics Team Project Assignment 1
-- Jonathan Tan Yu Shen
+- TanYS1998
-- Koh Jun Jie
+- takaramirin
-- Ryan Goh Shao Chong
+- ryangohsc

 # Description
 Blitz-eXtractor (Blitz-X) is a modular triage tool written in Python designed to access various forensic artefacts on Windows relating to user data exfiltration.
 The tool will parse the artefacts and present them in a format viable for analysis.
 The output may provide valuable insights during an incident response in a Windows environment while waiting for a full disk image to be acquired.
 The tool is meant to run on live systems on the offending User Account with administrative rights.